chichiwang/notes/paradigms/overview/README.md

 *Monitors*, despite their popularity, are the most difficult concurrency primitive to program with. *Transactions* and *message-passing* are easier (though still difficult).
 All three approaches suffer from expressiveness: they can express nondeterministic programs, which is why it is difficult to reason about their correctness.

 *Concurrent* programming would be made simpler if the *nondeterminism* were controlled in some way so it was not visible to the programmer.

+#### Concurrency And Parallelism

+*Concurrency* should not be confused with *parallelism*: *concurrency* is a language concept, *parallelism* is a hardware concept.
+Two parts are *parallel* they they execute simultaneously on multiple processors.

+These are orthogonal concepts:
+* It is possible to run *concurrent* programs on a single processor
+  * Using preemptive scheduling and time slices
+* It is possible to run *sequential* programs on multiple processors
+  * By *parallelizing* the calculations

+### Named State
+*State* introduces an abstract concept of time in programs.

+In *functional* programs, there is no concept of time.
+Functions are mathematical functions: when called with the same arguments they always give the same results.
+Functions do not change.

+To model an entity with a unique identity (its name) whose behavior changes during the execution of a program we add an abstract notion of time: a *sequence of values in time* that has a *single name*.
+This sequence is called a *named state*. *Unnamed state* is possible (monads and DCGs) but it does not have the modularity properties of *named state*.

+Having *named state* is both a blessing and a curse.
+It allows a component to adapt to its environment, it can grow and learn.
+However, a component with *named state* can develop erratic behavior if the content of the named state is unknown or incorrect.

+A component without *named state* once proven correct always remains correct.

+So that unknown state is never encountered, *named state* should never be invisible: there should always be some way to access it from outside.

+#### Named State And Modularity
+*Named state* is important for a system's modularity.
+We say a system (function, procedure, component, etc) is *modular* if updates can be applied to part of the system without changing the rest of the system.

+In order to make changes to a module without changing the API, often *named state* will need to be leveraged.
+The use of *named state* allows a program to become modular.
+The disadvantage of this is that a program can become incorrect.

+One solution to this problem is to concentrate the use of *named state* in one part of the program and to avoid *named state* in the rest.

 ---
 WIP - Incomplete notes